AI / Augmented Coding

 - 🌐 The Guardian - Race to AI: the origins of artificial intelligence, from Turing to ChatGPT

-🤖 Details of LLMs
+🤖 Articles of LLMs and Agent Coding

 - Part 1 pre-training - the base model - 🌐 How GPTs Are Born: Internet Feeding, Token by Token